 Ready to apply for the Visiting Scholar Program?
 Click here.

-Visiting scholars are encouraged to contribute to the intellectual life of the Association during their stay, including brown bag seminars to discuss their research.
+Visiting scholars are encouraged to contribute to the intellectual life of the Association during their stay, including brown bag presentations to discuss their research.
 Visiting scholars are also offered the opportunity to contribute a summary of their research to the Center Page in PS: Political Science and Politics.

 Your membership with APSA must be active in order to apply for the Visiting Scholar Program.
 Senior or junior faculty members, post-doctoral fellows, and advanced graduate students are all strongly encouraged to apply.